getgrav/grav/SECURITY.md

 | 1.6.x   | :warning:          |
 | < 1.6   | :x:                |

+## :pushpin: Note on Security Severity

+> NOTE: Please use the following guidlines when selecting a **Severity**.
+Submitted advisories that are marked **High** or **Critical** that don't meet the guidelines below will be cliosed.

+* **CRITICAL** - no account required, can modify content, or run malicious code or nefarious activity without any access.
+* **HIGH** - publisher level account able to run malicious code or nefarious activity, or other high level security things.
+* **MODERATE** - admin level account able to run malicious code or do nefarious things. other moderate security things.
+* **LOW** - super admin level account able to run malicious code or do nefarious things. other minor security things.

 ## :warning: Versions

 Versions with :warning: will be supported for security issues, however you won't be able to update to them, you will need to manually update through the [`direct-install` command](https://learn.getgrav.org/17/admin-panel/tools).